-However, it has recently been reported that a growing number of community colleges are also offering Bachelor degree programmes – mainly in business, IT, computer programming and healthcare.
+A growing number of community colleges are also offering bachelor’s programmes — mainly in business, IT, computer programming and healthcare.

-While community college is normally associated with local students, they are also open to international students.
+While community colleges are normally associated with local students, they are also open to international students.

 In the current ‘knowledge economy’ where the acquisition of skills is becoming more important than a diploma from an elite institution, going to a community college is a valid option for international students, and the chance for them to study abroad without the high cost.

-Here are some reasons for international students to consider applying to community college:
+Here are three reasons why international students may want to consider applying to one: